duynguyen-ori75/duynguyen-ori75.github.io/_posts/2020-12-01-sqlite-debug-insert-operator.md

 )
 ```

-Therefore, I write this post to help not only me but the others who are also new to SQLite, to understand the whole flow of `sqlite3BtreeInsert`, and how to test our custom modification
+Therefore, I write this post to help not only me but the others who are also new to SQLite, to understand how to debug the `sqlite3BtreeInsert` operator to add custom modifications to it

-To enable custom modification, please check this post: [Notes about compiling SQLite from source](2020/10/01/sqlite-build.html)
+To enable custom modification to SQLite, please check this post: [Notes about compiling SQLite from source](2020/10/01/sqlite-build.html)

 ### Quick analysis of the API